Sandra Lee Photography presents … WYOMING – A Photographer's Retreat

 “Wind River Photographers' Retreat”

-email Sandy to put your name on the sign up list.
 Hurry, this is going to sell out!

+The 3rd annual Wind River Photographer's Retreat has a new location and new dates.
 Located adjacent to the scenic Wind River and framed by the wild Wind River Mountains to the south and the distinctive Absaroka Range to the north, the timeless cowboy town of Dubois, Wyoming is rich in history and overflowing with photographic opportunities.

 The National Bighorn Sheep Center is offering a truly new and unique nature photography workshop characteristic of the old west where participants will experience some of the best the area has to offer.
 From geologic panoramas and sculpted pinnacles to the iconic wildlife and working cowboy, this adventure, led by nature photographers Sandy Zelasko and Bill Sincavage, is designed for all level of photo enthusiasts.